 Section 1.
 Introduction: California State Plan for Federal Depository Libraries in the State of California

 The California State Library (CSL) is the Regional federal depository for California.
 It received its depository designation in 1895 and became the Regional in 1962.
 CSL's Regional responsibilities fall into 2 main areas.
-The first is in the acquisition, organization, preservation, and making available to the public all publications distributed by the USGPO.
+The first is in the acquisition, organization, preservation, and making available to the public all publications distributed by the U.S. Government Publications Office.
 The second is in the oversight of, and relationship with, the selective depository community.

 To fulfill its first obligation, CSL selects over 99% of all titles offered for distribution by the USGPO.
 (The few titles not selected are duplicates of materials CSL receives as one of 5 Patent and Trademark Depository Libraries in California.).
-These selected materials are in a variety of formats: paper, microfiche, CD-ROM, DVD, and internet, and all are available to the public who come into the library, to other libraries on interlibrary loan, and, in the case of electronic documents, to persons using CSL's web-based catalog.
+These selected materials are in a variety of formats: paper, microfiche, CD-ROM, DVD, and internet, and all are available to the public who come into the library, to other libraries on interlibrary loan, and, in the case of electronic documents, to persons using CSL's web-based catalog and databases.
 This catalog is updated weekly with the latest federal depository document information, so that patrons have timely access to federal publications received at CSL.
 To enhance this extensive depository collection, CSL purchases a variety of privately-published indexes and microform materials which provide access to documents either not in the Library or which are too rare or fragile to circulate.
-In addition, CSL maintains a close, collegial relationship with the Business and Government Information Center (BGIC) of the University of Nevada, Reno.
-That library is the Regional for Nevada, and there is a constant flow of information between the two institutions in order to fill gaps in their respective collections and keep abreast of the latest GPO notices, corrections, and updates.

 As the Regional Depository for California CSL has oversight of the selective depository community.
 Its responsibilities include extensive involvement in the formation of new depositories as well as in the relinquishing of depository status.
 In the latter case, CSL tries to insure that all depository materials held by the library in question are distributed to the best advantage so that information is not lost to a specific depository population.
 CSL receives notice of all depository materials a selective wishes to discard, and often claims copies for itself to insure that it is maintaining a complete and available collection.
 The library staff are available from 8-5, Monday-Friday, to answer questions from the selective library community on matters of collection development, self-study, claims, interpretation of GPO Instructions, etc. CSL participates in GPO inspections and acts as a liaison between selectives and GPO on matters of non-compliance with GPO guidelines and other policy issues.
 CSL lends its materials or makes duplicates, free of charge, when California selective libraries are missing depository items, and it may be considered a "library-of-last-resort" for selectives with obscure reference requests.